Z SPACE’S RESIDENCY Programs

 Opera Parallele (Heart of Darkness, Today it Rains)

 Marc Bathmuti Joseph and Michael John Gárces (Pehlotah)

 Evan Johnson (Barn Owl)

-Formalized in 2018, the Free Space at Z Space program does what it says: provides free space.
-We focus on groups that are new to Z Space, do not own a space, and would benefit from 1-2 weeks in Z Below, our 85-seat black box.
+Formalized in 2018, the Subspace program provides subsidized or free space to artists who cannot afford the regular rental rates.
+We focus on groups that are new to Z Space, do not own a space, and would benefit from a short period of time in Z Space or Z Below.

 A Collaboration with Drop Forge & Tool